 The learning of science is greatly focused towards building independent and problem-solving skills to allow pupils to develop their own ability to explore and find things out in science with enquiry-based learning.

 During KS3 in Music, children will experience performing, composing and listening.
 They will also learn how to review and evaluate their own work.
-Pupils will have the opportunity to play various instruments such as keyboard, guitar, drums, ukulele and voice and they will delve into various genres and cultures including Rock, Blues, Pop, TV and Film, Reggae, Dance Music and Chinese music.
-Children will learn how to read traditional notation as well as looking at alternatives such as graphic score.
+Pupils will have the opportunity to play various instruments such as keyboard, guitar, drums, ukulele and opportunities are also offered for students to sing.
+They will delve into various genres and cultures including Rock, Blues, Pop, TV and Film, Reggae, Dance Music and Chinese music.
+Children will learn how to read traditional notation as well at alternatives such as graphic score.

-The school is well equipped in terms of instruments and music technology and all children have the opportunity to share and record their own and others’ music.
+The school is well equipped in terms of instruments and music technology and all children are able to share and record their own and others’ music.
 The schemes of work taught are varied and very flexible, tailored to the needs of the individual.
 Emphasis is placed on progress and the importance of making mistakes in order to achieve this.
-Students are given the opportunity to gain the Arts Award qualification, these range from Discover in younger years through to Bronze and Silver award for older students.
-In addition, there is an emphasis on singing to help build students’ confidence and foster positive relationships; opportunities are also given to children to participate in individual instrumental tuition.
+Students are given the opportunity to gain Arts Award qualifications, these range from Discover and Explore in younger years through to Bronze and Silver award for older students.
+Music lessons are planned to cater for the variety of needs that our students have and aim to build confidence as well as foster positive relationships.
+For those that are interested we offer individual instrumental tuition for a wide variety of musical instruments.
 Regular concerts are held in school to showcase children’s hard work and achievements.

 We deliver a cohesive and progressive five-year creative and nurturing learning experience, which meets the individual needs of all our students.
-The art curriculum allows our students to interpret, and understand their world expressing themselves in both imaginative and personal ways.
-We do this in the following ways:
+The art curriculum allows our students to interpret and understand their world expressing themselves in both imaginative and personal ways.
+We do this through the following strategies:

 Design and technology is an inspiring, rigorous and practical subject.
 Using creativity and imagination, pupils will design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs.

 KS3 students are following the National Curriculum programmes of study and will attend at least one lesson per week.
-They are working towards achieving the Explore or Discover Arts Award.
-KS4 students are working towards AQA Entry Level Unit Awards and Arts Award Bronze and Silver.
+They work towards achieving the Explore or Discover Arts Award.
+KS4 students work towards AQA Entry Level Unit Awards and Arts Award Bronze and/ or Silver.
 Some students will also be following a STEM course.
 STEM is a curriculum based on the idea of educating students in four specific disciplines — science, technology, engineering and mathematics

-An example of some of the projects they will be doing in KS3 are Jewellery Box, Geometric Animals, Clocks, Desk tidy, Wooden Toy and Key Ring.
+Examples of some KS3 projects include: Jewellery Box, Geometric Animals, Clocks, Desk tidy, Wooden Toy and Key Ring.
 In KS4 they will attempt projects such as small cabinets, table lamps and wooden artefacts.